Between Diana and Isis: Egypt’s “Renaissance” and the Neo-Pharaonic Style (1920s‒1930s)

 25 The model for Egypt’s Awakening was executed in Paris and was accepted by the Salon des artistes français in 1920.

 26 “I told him [Mukhtar]: the model contains a historical mistake because its sphinx bears no resemblance whatsoever to the original one sculpted by the pharaohs.
 On the contrary, it is inspired by the Ptolemies.
 It is a mistake in our history of art to represent the Egyptian nahda by a work inspired by a foreign dynasty, while we possess our glorious and extraordinary statues.”
-Abbas Mahmud Al-Aqqad, op. cit., p.
+Abbas Mahmud Al-Aqqad, op. cit. (note 20), p.
 13. Translated from Arabic by the author.

 27 “If we now look at the sphinx that was unveiled last week, we should congratulate Moukhtar for representing it with Egyptian pharaonic features, as one can see in its lips, nose, cheeks, and eyes.
 We should congratulate him for not having sculpted it with Ptolemaic features as he had done it in his first models eight years before.”
-Abbas Mahmud Al-Aqqad, op. cit., p.
+Abbas Mahmud Al-Aqqad, op. cit. (note 20), p.
 13. Translated from Arabic by the author.

 28 Louis Marcerou, “Une Renaissance de la céramique arabe en Égypte,” L’Égyptienne, special issue, 1926, p.
 48-50.